genropy/genro-mail-proxy/docs/api_reference.rst

 Core endpoints
 --------------

-``POST /commands/run-now`` *(test mode only)* Immediately trigger a fetch/delivery cycle when the service instance has been started with ``test_mode=True``.
-Regular deployments rely on the background SMTP loop and do not expose this shortcut.
+``POST /commands/run-now``
+   Wake the dispatcher and reporting loops so they execute a cycle immediately instead of waiting for the next scheduled interval.
+Useful for maintenance scripts and for ``test_mode`` instances where the interval is effectively infinite.

 ``POST /commands/suspend`` / ``POST /commands/activate``
    Toggle the scheduler.